napari/napari.github.io/tutorials/installation.md

 Welcome to the **napari** installation tutorial!

 This tutorial will teach you how to do a clean install of **napari**.
-It is aimed at people that want to use napari.
-For people interested in contributing to napari please check our [contributing guidelines](https://github.com/napari/napari/tree/master/CONTRIBUTING.md) for more advanced installation procedures.
+It is aimed at people that just want to use napari.
+For people also interested in contributing to napari please check our [contributing guidelines](https://github.com/napari/napari/tree/master/CONTRIBUTING.md) for more advanced installation procedures.
 At the end of the tutorial you should have napari successfully installed on your computer and be able to make the napari viewer appear.

 ## instalation